pospi/talk-solidity-blockchain-intro/solidity-notes.md

 :TODO: investigate function pointers further.. this is a thing for toggling behaviour!

 :TODO: investigate ways of migrating contract state.. `exportable` base contract?

----
-name: some-real-stats
-# Some real stats

-:TODO: actually this should be a slide which references all the test contracts I've been fiddling with, presuming I get time to fiddle with them